-Over the period since entry, the European co-ordinating machinery for "projection" has operated as a filter on policy and if necessary a means whereby a particular Departmental line could be knocked into shape prior to the business being handled in the EU.
-It has provided opportunities to intervene in order to ensure that the UK holds back or has an agreed negotiating line.
+Over the period since entry, the European co-ordinating machinery for "projection" has operated as a filter on policy and if necessary a means whereby a particular Departmental line could be knocked into shape prior to business being handled in the EU.
+It has provided opportunities to ensure that the UK holds back or has an agreed negotiating line.
 This has been achieved either through the formal structure of committees or more directly through personal contacts by high ranking officials or even by the Prime Minister or Foreign Secretary at ministerial level.
 An example of this ability to intercede and sort things out is provided by the regular Friday meeting which takes place in the Cabinet Office under the chair of the Head of the European Secretariat, with the UK's Permanent Representative in attendance along with senior officials from the FCO and the Treasury and officials from the Departments whose business is being discussed.
 The Friday meeting reviews business coming up in the EU in the weeks ahead and the UK line to be pursued.
 It was certainly used in the early days of membership to bring errant Departments into line.
 Through such mechanisms the UK has tried to ensure that it is well prepared and "speaks with one voice" in EU fora.

-Formally speaking it is ministers, either collectively through cabinet and its committees or individually through their own Departments, who have final authority but officials are highly influential both in shaping and, on occasions, determining policy.
+Formally speaking it is ministers, either collectively through cabinet and its committees or individually through their own Departments, who have final authority.
 Accordingly a key domestic factor that has limited the development of European policy has been party politics.
 Indeed a central feature in the development of UK European policy is that a relatively efficient, well co-ordinated and smoothly run state machine has throughout been constrained in the actual development and delivery of policy by problems thrown up in the party political sphere.
-Both before and throughout EC/EU membership Europe has been a source of division in and between the parties (Young 2000).
-This has greatly constrained the activities of ministers especially when the governing party had a small parliamentary majority, as in the case of the second Major administration (1992-97).
+Both before and throughout membership EC/EU issues have been a source of division in and between the parties (Young 2000).
+This aspect has greatly constrained the activities of ministers especially when the governing party had a small parliamentary majority, as in the case of the second Major administration (1992-97).

-Compared with institutional veto points and legacies, opportunity structures have not featured greatly.
-One important possibility that may be used is for the prime minister to avail him/herself of the opportunities afforded by the European Council to advocate a European policy solution to a domestic problem.
-In fact this opportunity was little used.
-However, one clear occasion came in the mid-1980s, when Mrs Thatcher was able to get the single market programme approved by the member states as part of a package that included institutional reform in the Single European Act.
+Compared with institutional veto points and legacies, opportunity structures did not feature greatly.
+One important possibility was for the prime minister to avail him/herself of the opportunities afforded by the European Council to advocate a European policy solution to a domestic problem.
+In fact this channel was initially used in a negative sense:

+to demand re-negotiated terms of membership or budgetary and CAP reform.
+One clear projection opportunity came in the mid-1980s, when Mrs Thatcher was able to get the single market programme approved by the member states as part of a wider reform package.
+One general consequence of Europeanisation has been to afford enhanced authority to the PM in overseeing and participating in multilateral and bilateral diplomacy.

 A rather different kind of adaptation through exploiting opportunity structures came about with the UK government's decision to set up a European Staffing Unit in the Office of Public Service.
 The function of this Unit was to encourage the recruitment and training of young graduates into a fast-stream cadre that would take up postings in Brussels.
 The motivation was that it was important to have a set of able UK officials in the Commission and elsewhere - as distinct from national officials on secondments.
+This step was not designed to have identifiable policy consequences but, rather, to ensure that British administrative practice was well represented in EU institutions.